Post-Abe agenda: Suga says Japan to go carbon-free by 2050

 “Global warming measures are no longer obstacles for economic growth, but would lead to industrial and socio-economic reforms and a major growth," he said.
 “We need to change our mindset.”

-But it is unclear how resource-scarce Japan might attain the goal of weaning itself from polluting fossil fuels.
-The country's current energy plan, set in 2018, calls for 22-24% of Japan's energy to come from renewables, 20-22% from nuclear power and 56% from fossil fuels such as oil, coal and gas.
+Japan's current energy plan, set in 2018, calls for 22-24% of its energy to come from renewables, 20-22% from nuclear power and 56% from fossil fuels such as oil, coal and gas.

 Progress toward reducing reliance on fossil fuels has been hindered due to the prolonged closures of most of Japan’s nuclear plants after the meltdown of the Fukushima Dai-Ichi plant due to the 2011 earthquake and tsunami in the northeastern Tohoku region.